-Are you wondering how many words are right for your genre?
+Are you wondering what the ideal book word count is for your genre?

 If you are pitching a new novel to a literary agent or publishing houses, yes it probably still does.
 You should always note your word count in your query letter.